Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 * 2. Reconstructs .ko from fragments in memory

-* 3. Decodes XOR encoding
+* 3. Decodes XOR encoding (strings restored to plaintext)

-* 4. Uses memfd_create to avoid disk
+* 4. Uses memfd_create for ephemeral loading

 * 5. Direct syscall to avoid libc wrapper